 EMBARGOED FOR RELEASE: 11 A.M.
 (ET), WEDNESDAY, MARCH 25, 2015

-Editor’s Note: Authors made conflict of interest disclosures.
-This study was supported by a grant from the National Institute of Mental Health.
+Editor’s Note: This research was supported by the Norwegian Ministry of Health and Care Services, the Norwegian Ministry of Education and Research, a grant from the National Institutes of Health /National Institute of Neurological Disorders and Stroke and other sources.
 Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.

 # # #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email firstname.lastname@example.org.